 If possible, try to let your child know what’s going to happen ahead of time.
 You could also show your child some pictures of what may happen in the form of a visual schedule.
 This may help minimise the stress and reaction caused by changes.
-However, in real life, changes are inevitable, for example school may be cancelled due to typhoon.
-When the reactions to changes are disruptive or when the routines cause harm or affect learning, you may want to increase your child’s ability to cope with changes and break over inflexible routines.
+However, in real life, changes are inevitable, for example school may be cancelled due to a typhoon.
+When the reactions to changes are disruptive or when the routines cause harm or affect learning, you may want to increase your child’s ability to cope with changes and break inflexible routines.

 To increase your child’s ability to cope with changes, you may:

 - Start introducing small, pleasant changes and slowly work your way up over time.

 - Include a “surprise” card for unexpected activities in your visual schedule.
 Remember to use the surprise card for fun surprises as well so that your child can associate surprises with pleasant experiences.